nodejs/node/BUILDING.md

   the broader community.
 * **Tier 2**: Full test coverage but more limited maintenance, often provided by the vendor of the platform.
-* **Experimental**: Known to compile but not necessarily reliably or with a full passing test suite.
+* **Experimental**: May not compile reliably or test suite may not pass.
   These are often working to be promoted to Tier 2 but are not quite ready.
   There is at least one individual actively providing maintenance and the team is striving to broaden quality and reliability of support.

 ### Supported platforms